JGarza189/neuroblastoma-2025/README.md

 Alternatively, simulations may be executed through the **command line interface (CLI)** for a more automated, script-based workflow.

 ## Required Software
-Before beginning, ensure the following software, libraries, modules, packages, and environments are properly installed:
+Before getting started, make sure the following tools and libraries are installed on your system:

+#### Software

 - **Python 3.9 or higher**
-- **Jupyter Notebook **
+- **Jupyter Notebook** (or JupyterLab)
-- **Git** (for cloning the repository and interfacing at the command line)
+- **Git** – for cloning the repository and using the command line

-### Python Libraries
+#### Python Libraries

-This project uses the following Python libraries:
+This project relies on the following Python libraries:

-- `numpy` – math and array operations
+- `numpy` – numerical operations and arrays
-- `scipy` – solving differential equations
+- `scipy` – solving ordinary differential equations
-- `pandas` – working with data
+- `pandas` – data manipulation and organization

 ### 1. Clone the Repository
 Clone this repository into your directory of choice using the following shell command: